 ITAC welcomes your feedback!

-In previous experience, Crystal was an Administrative Social Work trainee at the Waisman Center LEND and worked for the Waisman Center UCEDD's Community Outreach and Training Offices developing and coordinating courses, activities, and community events for people with disabilities, their families, and support personnel.
-She has experience in conference and meeting planning, grant writing, information dissemination, project development, publication design, website management, and written and electronic communication.
+In previous experience, Crystal was a Social Work trainee at the Waisman Center LEND and worked for the Waisman Center UCEDD's Community Outreach and Training Offices, developing and coordinating courses, activities, and community events for people with disabilities, their families, and support personnel.
+She has expertise in social media dissemiation strategy, conference and meeting planning, accessible publication design, and website management.

 Crystal holds a Bachelor's degree in Social Welfare with dual concentrations in child and family studies and social work from the University of Wisconsin-Madison and a Master's degree in Social Work with dual concentrations in heath care and developmental disabilities from the University of Wisconsin-Madison.
-She lives with her husband, two young sons, and dog in Charlottesville, VA.
+She lives with her husband, four children, and dog in Charlottesville, VA.